ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Abit - Core Developer
 =====================
-Draft: I have contributed to the BitShares the code base for many years [11].
+Draft: I have contributed to the BitShares code base for many years [11].

 Alfredo Garcia - Core Developer
 ===============================